-Students who have completed coursework in pursuit of a graduate-level (MS or PhD) degree at another program but did not receive a degree for their work may count coursework towards program requirements.
-This works much in the same way as it does for Master's.
-However, transfer students should consult directly with the DGS to clarify requirements and expectations.
+Students who completed coursework in pursuit of a graduate-level (MS or PhD) degree at another program but did not receive a degree for their work may count coursework towards program requirements.
+This works much in the same way as it does for Master's degrees.
+However, transfer students should consult directly with the ADGS to clarify requirements and expectations.
 The minimum of nine TGS quality grades is still required.

-4) GRADUATE CORE COURSES -- PREPARATION AND WAIVING
+4) GRADUATE CORE COURSES -PREPARATION AND WAIVING

-We are confident that admitted students can succeed at the graduate core without preparatory coursework beyond their undergraduate or Master's work.
+We are confident that admitted students can succeed at the graduate core without preparatory coursework beyond their undergraduate or Masters work.
 The vast majority of students register for - and satisfactorily complete - the core sequence within the first year.

 The MSE Bridge Resource can help prepare and guide students in preparation for Fall courses.
-However, this resource is not an cannot be a replacement for more extensive undergraduate study.
-If a student feels unprepared for the core, they may appeal to their advisor and, the DGS for an alternative first-year course schedule.
-The DGS to may approve the inclusion of up to two courses in the twelve-course requirement from the list of classes normally not open to MSE graduate students.
-Students should contact the ADGS or DGS directly if they wish to consider this option.
+However, this resource is not a replacement for more extensive undergraduate study.
+If a student feels unprepared for the core, they may appeal to their advisor and the ADGS for an alternative first-year course schedule.
+The DGS may approve the inclusion of up to two courses in the twelve-course requirement from the list of classes normally not open to MSE graduate students.
+Students should contact the ADGS directly if they wish to consider this option.

-International students may take Linguistics 380, Spoken English for Non-Native Speakers, Linguistics 381, Written English for Non-Native Speakers and Linguistics 480, The Language of Teaching and Learning, in place of units of MAT_SCI 590.
+International students may take "Linguistics 380: Spoken English for Non-Native Speakers," "Linguistics 381: Written English for Non-Native Speakers," and "Linguistics 480: The Language of Teaching and Learning," in place of units of MAT\SCI 590.
 These courses, however, do not count toward the department's 12 course requirement and, as such, may be taken P/N. See TGS's English Language Support webpage for more information.

-Students who are sufficiently prepared in the subject matter of a core course may request a waiver of that course by obtaining email approval from the instructor.
-The instructors may require documentation, e.g. text used, course outline, lecture notes, exams, etc. The student then forwards the email to the GPC to be added in the student's GSTS profile.
-Please note that the waiving of a course does not decrease the total number of courses required - it only excuses the student from the course.
+Students who feel they are sufficiently prepared in the subject matter of a core course may request to waive course by obtaining email approval from the instructor.
+The instructors may require documentation, e.g. text used, course outline, lecture notes, exams, etc. The student then forwards the email to the ADGS and GPC to be added in the student's GSTS profile.
+Please note that waiving a course does not decrease the total number of courses required - it only excuses the student from the course.
 The number of required core courses is reduced if it is successfully waived, but the student must replace that course with a 400-level elective.